-Central to the nursing profession leading transformational change is the use of evidence-based practice.
-Nursing practice is responding to ongoing and rapidly changing patient and staff need and underpinning these changes with research and evidence in policy making is crucial.
+Evidence-based practice is central to the nursing profession leading transformational change.
+If nursing practice is to respond to rapidly changing patient and staff need.
+Underpinning these changes with research and evidence is crucial.

-To help develop, support and embed this way of working, we are currently developing the Chief Nursing Officer for England’s (CNO) national strategy for supporting, developing and embedding research (2020-2022).
-The strategy runs concurrently with our commitment to ensuring that the important contribution of nursing academia is fully recognised and supported as being integral to the success of transformation.
+We are currently developing the Chief Nursing Officer for England’s (CNO) national strategic plan for supporting, developing and embedding research.
+The strategy runs concurrently with our commitment to ensuring the contribution of nursing leadership in research is fully recognised and supported as being integral to the success

-To realise these ambitions, we will continue to work collaboratively with a wide range of our partners and stakeholders to help address the importance of nursing research and the use of findings across the system.
-We will further develop the previous work undertaken with the Council of Deans of Health and academic colleagues in building a national nursing research portfolio, which sets out a collection of research studies that demonstrate the impact and contribution that nursing, midwifery and care staff can make to transforming health and care.
-The research studies showcased in the portfolio are not representative of all nursing, midwifery and care staff research, but offer a cross sectional overview of studies that demonstrate practice and research leadership and impact at diverse research expertise levels.
+To realise these ambitions, we will work collaboratively with a wide range of partners and stakeholders to help address the importance of research in nursing and the use of findings across the system.
+We will develop further the work undertaken previously with the Council of Deans of Health and academic colleagues in building a national nursing research portfolio, which sets out a collection of research studies that demonstrate the impact and contribution that nursing, midwifery and care staff can make to transforming health and care.
+Throughout the pandemic research has made an unprecedented contribution to efforts to the tackle virus and its consequences and improve healthcare decision making.

-We will continue to work alongside the National Institute for Health Research (NIHR) and build on work such as ‘Leading the acceleration of evidence into practice; a guide for executive nurses’, which we published earlier this year in partnership with the NIHR Dissemination Centre.
+We will continue to work alongside the National Institute for Health Research (NIHR) and build on work such as ‘Leading the acceleration of evidence into practice; a guide for executive nurses’, which we published in 2020 in partnership with the NIHR Dissemination Centre.

 If you would like to get involved in the CNO’s research strategy work, then please contact firstname.lastname@example.org to ensure that you are kept up to date and aware of any upcoming opportunities.